Medicine Overview of Azifast Gel

 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

-Frequently asked questions FOR AZIFAST
+Frequently asked questions for Azithromycin Topical

 Q. Is azithromycin and erythromycin the same?